TheProdigyLeague/NYSE_VRZN/beginning/Privacy.md

 > For example, we may use information to determine whether you are eligible for service upgrades or to prescreen you for credit (unless you have opted out using opt out or by calling 1-888-567-8688.
 Another example, we may use information we collect to tailor the content you see and marketing you receive, manage the frequency with which you see an advertisement, tailor advertisements to better match your interests, provide service-related notices and understand the effectiveness of our advertising...We may deliver Verizon marketing on our sites and apps and on non-Verizon sites and apps, by our representatives, via mail or email or via other Verizon services or devices.
 We may also place advertisements on our sites, apps or services for third party products and services offered by Verizon.
 These ads may be placed based on information we have about your Verizon products and services, and geographic and demographic information....This applies to information we collect as part of providing broadband Internet access services to you...

 #### Progs

-§ Custom Experience Program
-Your mobile device to helps us better personalize our communications with you.
+§ Custom Experience Program - Your mobile device to helps us better personalize our communications with you.
 We give you more relevant product and service recommendations, and develop plans, services, and offers that are more appealing to you.
 You maybe included in the program.

 #### Basically, we monitor everything

 But, we use only the first part of the web addresses (URLs) you visit (the part that includes the top level domain and subdomain of the URL); Therefore, we do not use information past the first “/” or “?” in the URL.
 SO technically, e use this information and usage patterns within this information to determine interests, preferences and other insights we use in the program.

 	Q: So...How are you NOT invading our privacy?
  	A: WE USE Our Custom Experience Plus program!
 It uses a broader set of information for the same purposes including information about sites you visit and apps you use, your Verizon Fios services for example, location information, and Customer Proprietary Network Information, including phone numbers you call or those that call you.
 So, you must remain opted-in to use our services!
 More information available @[How We DONT invade Users privacy]("https://www.verizon.com/support/verizon-custom-experience-programs-faqs")

 ***

 § Add-ons: clicks, opens, ads, emails, sites, and apps.
 All to personalize your experiences and make our marketing more relevant to you!
 To help you when you request assistance with website or app navigation.
 To protect you and us against fraud!
 To assist with locating you in an emergency.
 To help improve location accuracy in our services and apps.
 To provide you with updates to system and Verizon applications.
 Information from your calls and chats with our service and support representatives!
 To help train employees and support resources and systems to better serve you...To provide customized technical support.
 To assist you with device settings.
 For employment and grant applications and surveys.
 The purpose for which you provide it (or as described at the time when you submitted the information...)
 We, and third party companies acting on our behalf, collect information from our sites and apps for operational purposes such as improving website and app security, authenticating you, detecting and deterring fraud, improving site performance and providing content or analytics.
 We and these third-party companies may use cookies, pixels, tags, web beacons and scripts, or use similar technologies on our pages and the browsers you use and may access advertising identifiers from your mobile device operating systems.

 			    > We also use de-identified and aggregated information...

-We may de-identify or aggregate information so that Verizon or others may use it for business and marketing purposes.
+Indeed, we may de-identify or aggregate information so that Verizon or others may use it for business and marketing purposes.
 For example, the data we aggregate might be used to analyze, personalize and improve our services, to provide business and marketing insights to others and to help make advertising more relevant to yo

 #### Choices